ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 - Identify and champion new tools that might benefit the MOJ.
 - Understand what tools are available for you to use.

+### Conditions for using an OIT

+Only information classified at OFFICIAL level can be stored or processed using an OIT.

+In general, you can use OITs to store or transmit any MOJ information that would not have damaging consequences if it was lost, stolen, or published in the media.
+In other words, if it is OK for the information to be overheard in a cafe, or read from your screen on a crowded train, then it's probably OK to use with an OIT and store online.
+It is up to you to make a reasoned judgement.

+Useful help for deciding what is OK can be found in [existing social media guidance](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf).
+While the guidance focuses more on how to act online when communicating in public, the principles are helpful for OITs.

+MOJ information must be stored in MOJ systems.
+Make sure that if you use an OIT, the key information is definitively and safely stored in an official MOJ system.

 <table border='1'>
 <tr>
-<td>This information is dated January 2018.<br/>
+<td>This information is dated February 2018.<br/>
 To provide feedback on this document, please contact us: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=guidance-for-using-open-internet-tools">itpolicycontent@digital.justice.gov.uk</a>.</td>
 </tr>
 </table>

 ----

-## Summary

-There are many open internet tools available that may meet your needs, and many more yet to be built.
-By providing general guidance on using any such tools we hope to empower you to decide for yourself how you can work most effectively.
-[Existing social media guidance](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf) focuses on how to act online when communicating in public.
-This guidance focuses on how to use online tools in your daily work.

-### Security

-You can use online tools to store or transmit any MOJ information that would not have damaging consequences if lost, stolen, or published in the media.
-In short, anything that you would not mind being overheard in a cafe, or read from your screen on a crowded train is safe to store online.
-It is up to you to make a reasoned judgement.

 ### Information management